 Frequently Asked Questions About IVF

-Is it true that the success rate of IVF is high on the first try and then decreases?
+Is it true that the chance of success is high in the first IVF attempt and lower afterward?

-The success rate of IVF is not related to the number of attempts.
-From the very first try, the doctor will provide the couple with the most accurate information regarding their chances of success.
-The success rate depends on the quality of the sperm, eggs, and embryos obtained, the woman's age, the condition of the uterus, and the experience of the doctor/clinic.
+The chance of success in IVF treatment is not related to the number of attempts.
+From the very first attempt, the doctor will provide the most appropriate information about the couple’s chance of success.
+The success rate in IVF treatment varies depending on the quality of the sperm, egg, and embryo cells obtained, the woman’s age, the condition of the uterus, and the experience of the doctor/center.

-Is the chance of pregnancy with IVF the same for every couple?
+Is the chance of pregnancy in IVF the same for every couple?

-IVF is the assisted reproductive method with the highest success rate.
+IVF treatment is the assisted reproductive method with the highest success rate.
 However, success rates are not the same for every couple.
-The treatment applied will not be the same for every couple either.
-Therefore, the success rate varies depending on the causes of infertility and the treatment techniques used.
+Even the treatment applied will not be the same for every couple.
+Therefore, the success rate varies according to the causes of infertility and the treatment techniques applied.

-How many times can IVF treatment be attempted?
+How many times can IVF treatment be tried?

-According to the consensus of all reproductive medicine specialists, if there are enough eggs and good embryos can be obtained, the number of attempts should be decided jointly by the doctor and the couple.
-There is no upper limit, so it is not healthy to specify a certain number of attempts.
+According to the common opinion of reproductive medicine specialists, if there is a sufficient number of eggs and good-quality embryos can be obtained, the number of attempts should be determined jointly by the doctor and the couple.
+There is no upper limit.
+Therefore, it would not be appropriate to mention a specific number of attempts.

 Does IVF treatment cause early menopause?

 IVF treatment does not cause early menopause.
-The eggs obtained do not reduce the ovarian reserve.
+The eggs retrieved do not lead to a decrease in ovarian reserve.

 Does IVF treatment cause cancer?